xeokit/xeokit-bim-viewer/README.md

 ## Need Help?

-Everything here is well-tested and used in production , so we're confident that this solution will work well for you.
+Everything here is well-tested and used in production, so we're confident that this solution will work well for you.

 Sometimes, however, users have benefited from a short consultation, to save time getting started.